wizzomafizzo/MiSTer_BGM/README.md

 Core boot sounds do not need to be prefixed with a `_` character and are independent of all other boot sounds. **Note that core boot sounds will also trigger on .mgl file launches, as BGM cannot distinguish between those and a standalone core launch.**

 A delay can be set before these boot sounds are triggered, to account for the time it takes for your monitor or TV to sync over HDMI.
-You can do this by adding the following line to your `bgm.ini` file:
+You can do this by setting the following line in your `bgm.ini` file:
 ```
 corebootdelay = 0
 ```